Crisis Ally

 The course totals 20 hours total, comprised of 4 Live Skills Sessions and 4 hours of self-paced online content and learning exercises.

 Related experience is recommended but not required for registration.
+Discounts available to groups and individuals based on need.

-Learner/agency questions?
 Email for more info.

 lisag@humannovations.net

-Everyone can hurt
+Everyone can Hurt

-Anyone can help
+Anyone can Help

-Be a Crisis Ally today
+Become a Crisis Ally today!

 Confidence